Luke-Kurlandski-TCNJ/Concept-Learner/README.md

 ## Contents:
 The deliverables include:

-1. **find_s.py**: The implementation of the Find-S algorithm and verification that produces the trace found in class.
-(Tasks 1 and 2)
+File needed for D1 & D2:
-	i. **training_examples.csv**: A formatted .csv file with a header describing the attributes and the target concept, and each following row describing a training example.
+1. **training_examples.csv**: A formatted .csv file with a header describing the attributes and the target concept, and each following row describing a training example.

-2. **experiment.py**: Determines the number of random training examples required to exactly learn the target concept.
-(Task 3)
+D1 & D2:
+1. **find_s.py**: contains implementation of Find-S algorithm and prints the trace needed for Task 2
-	i. **experimental_question.csv**: The file where the calculated number of examples required to learn the target concept for each experiment was written to, from experiment.py.
+2. **experiment.py**: contains implementation of Task 3 and counts the # of training examples needed to learn a target concept for each trial in an experiment
-3. **produce_plots.py**: Produces a frequency histogram of the number of examples required.
+3. **produce_plots.py**: produces a frequency histogram of the number of examples required.
 (Experimental Question)

+File needed for D3:
+1. **experimental_question.csv**: The file where the calculated number of examples required to learn the target concept for each experiment was written to, from experiment.py.

+D3:
-	i. **experimental_details.csv**: The file where the calculated statistics (the number of times the experiment was run n, min, max, mode, median, mean, and standard deviation) were written to, from produce_plots.py. ii. **experimental_question.png**: The histogram produced from produce_plots.py of the number of training examples needed to learn the target concept.
+1. **experimental_details.csv**: The file where the calculated statistics (the number of times the experiment was run n, min, max, mode, median, mean, and standard deviation) were written to, from produce_plots.py.
+2. **experimental_question.png**: The histogram produced from produce_plots.py of the number of training examples needed to learn the target concept.
-4. **experimental_question.pdf**: A pdf containing the histogram and statistics.
+3. **experimental_question.pdf**: A pdf containing necessary statistics and a histogram.
 (Experimental Question)

+D4:
-5. **Reflection**: A writeup reflecting on the assignment.
+1. **Reflection**: A writeup for D4.

 ## Build and Command-Line Execution Instructions for the HPC: